Hunza Valley Pakistan Travel Guide

 For travelers with more time, extending a Hunza Valley trip into multi-day excursions to different parts of Gilgit-Baltistan allows a more extensive exploration.

-Gateway to high peaks, stunning natural beauty.
+Gateway to high peaks, gorgeous landscapes.
 Highlights Shangrila Resort, Satpara Lake, and Deosai (seasonal).

 Offers iconic, close-up views of Nanga Parbat.
 A serene alpine meadow, with a challenging hike to base camp.